Esri/arcgis-runtime-samples-android/tools/NewModuleScript/README.md

 # New Module Script

 This script creates a new sample and configures it as a new module in Android Studio.
-The Intellij project creates an `.jar` artifact which is used to create new samples.
+The IntelliJ project creates an `.jar` artifact which is used to create new samples.

 ## How the script works